aclark4life/pydev-answers/README.rst

 What is your take on the current market for Python programmers?
 --------------------------------------------------------------------------------

 I don't keep too many tabs on this (other than continuously trying to be hired as a Python Web Developer for my standard rate!) but I'm hoping that the market for Python Data Scientists continues to grow.
-As someone responsible for spending lots of $$$ on Mathworks' MATLAB licensing each year, I hope to see Python continue to compete in this area; I want to reach the point where I can easily present Python as an alternative to MATLAB.
+As someone involved in the process of spending lots of $$$ on Mathworks' MATLAB licensing each year, I hope to see Python continue to compete in this area; I want to reach the point where I can easily present Python as an alternative to MATLAB.

 ..
 [1] Amazingly, that site is still running: https://afni.nimh.nih.gov/
 ..
 [2] Most importantly, I still oversee the operation of DC Python, which I very much enjoy doing: http://dcpython.org.